Crohn's disease: Autoinflammatory theory

-Immunodeficiency theory

-A substantial body of data has emerged in recent years to suggest that the primary defect in Crohn's disease is actually one of relative immunodeficiency.
-This view has been bolstered recently by novel immunological and clinical studies that have confirmed gross aberrations in this early response, consistent with subsequent genetic studies that have highlighted molecules important for innate immune function.
-The suggestion therefore is that Crohn's pathogenesis actually results from partial immunodeficiency, a theory that coincides with the frequent recognition of a virtually identical, non-infectious inflammatory bowel disease arising in people with congenital monogenic disorders impairing phagocyte function.
+Integrated Immunological Model

+As previously stated, current evidence supports an integrated immunological model of Crohn's disease in which defects in immune regulation at the intestinal mucosa lead to chronic inflammation, rather than a single primary immunodeficiency or a classic autoimmune mechanism.
+Genetic studies have identified risk variants affecting innate immune pathways involved in microbial sensing, autophagy, and epithelial defense, indicating that impaired early immune responses contribute to defective control of the intestinal microbiota and disruption of mucosal homeostasis.

+Impaired innate immune function results in persistent antigenic stimulation within the gut, which promotes maladaptive activation of the adaptive immune system, particularly Th1- and Th17-mediated responses.
+These responses fail to restore immune tolerance and instead perpetuate tissue damage and inflammation.
+Together, these findings support the previously mentioned classification of Crohn's disease as a disorder of immune dysregulation involving coordinated dysfunction of both innate and adaptive immune pathways, rather than a purely autoinflammatory or autoimmune disease.

 Risk factors

 While the exact cause or causes are unknown, Crohn's disease seems to be due to a combination of environmental factors and genetic predisposition.
-Crohn's is the first genetically complex disease in which the relationship between genetic risk factors and the immune system is understood in considerable detail.
-Each individual risk mutation makes a small contribution to the overall risk of Crohn's (approximately 1:200).
+Crohn's is the first genetically complex disease in which the relationship between genetic risk factors, and the immune system is understood in considerable detail.
+Each risk mutation makes a small contribution to the overall risk of Crohn's (approximately 1:200).
 The genetic data, and direct assessment of immunity, indicates a malfunction in the innate immune system.
 In this view, the chronic inflammation of Crohn's is caused when the adaptive immune system tries to compensate for a deficient innate immune system.